ray-project/ray/doc/source/cluster/vms/getting-started.rst

             .. code-block:: yaml

-                # A unique identifier for the head node and workers of this cluster.
+                # A unique identifier for the head node and worker nodes of this cluster.
                 cluster_name: minimal

                 # Cloud-provider specific configuration.